 Tribology is the science of the mechanisms of Friction, Lubrication, and Wear of interacting surfaces that are in relative motion.

-A Tribological System (Tribosystem) transform Inputs as type of motion, sequence of motion, load, velocities, temperatures, and loading time; by Disturbance Variables as material and geometry properties and interactions between elements; in Outputs as force, torque, speed, motion, mechanical energy, material variables, and signal variables; and Loss Variables as friction and wear.
+A Tribological System (Tribosystem) transform Inputs as a type of motion, the sequence of motion, load, velocities, temperatures, and loading time; by Disturbance Variables as material and geometry properties and interactions between elements; in Outputs as force, torque, speed, motion, mechanical energy, material variables, and signal variables; and Loss Variables as friction and wear.

 Friction is the resistance to movement of one body over body, the friction laws were formulated by Guillaume Amontons:

 1st Law: Friction force is proportional to the applied load.

 2nd Law: Friction force is independent of the apparent contact area.